umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/setup_instructions.md

 -   The workshop will be conducted over Zoom, Slack, Linux (first day), and R with RStudio (second day).
+-   Attendees will use their own workstation/laptop to participate in the workshop and access the server environment;  the workstation/laptop should have a microphone, camera, and reliable internet access.
 -   The workshop will use Slack for group messaging.
 Messages posted to the general channel will be visible to all participants in the workshop.
--   For simplicity, partipicants will log in to a pre-built server which has the necessary data, software, and configuration already installed.
+-   For simplicity, participants will log in to a pre-built server which has the necessary data, software, and configuration already installed.
 -   While not required, advanced users may elect to install some software locally; see [advanced setup instructions](setup_instructions_advanced).